-Form: Trunk often twisted, with numerous sprouts and a thin crown yellowish-green
+Form: Trunk often twisted, with numerous sprouts and a thin crown yellow-green and flexible

-Habitat: Moist to wet sites in southeastern Virginia
+Habitat: Moist to wet sites, in southeastern Virginia

-Needles: Bundles of 3 (occasionally 4), slender, flexible, 6 to 8 inches long, and dark females are light green to red and at the ends of new growth
+Needles: 6 to 8 inches long, in clusters of three (occasionally four), slender, dark green to red, at ends of new growth

-Flowers: Males are cylindrical, purple to yellow, in clumps at the ends of twigs;
+Flowers: Males cylindrical, purple to yellow, in clumps at ends of twigs; females light

-Cones: Globe-shaped, 2 to 21⁄2 inches long, light yellowish-brown at maturity; scales are flattened and tipped with a slender prickle; remain closed for several years or until opened by the heat of a fire, staying on the branches for many years after seed-fall
+Cones: 2 to 21⁄2 inches long, light yellow-brown at maturity, globe-shaped; scales flattened and tipped with a slender prickle; remain closed for several years or until opened by fire, staying on the branches for many years after seed fall

-Bark: Dark reddish-brown; divided by narrow, shallow fissures into small, scaly plates
+Bark: Dark reddish-brown, divided by narrow, shallow fissures into small, scaly plates

-Twigs: Light brown, slender to moderately thick; buds are reddish-brown
+Twigs: Slender to moderately thick, light brown; buds reddish brown

-Values and Uses: The wood is resinous, heavy and often coarse-grained.
+Values and Uses: The wood is resinous, heavy and often coarse grained.
 It is used for lumber and pulpwood.
 Stands of pond pine provide habitat for a variety of wetland wildlife.